Darxo/Hardened/README.md

 - **Throw Axe** now has a 50% chance to decapitate (up from 0%) and 25% chance to disembowel (up from 0%)
 - **Throw Net** no longer requires the targets Base Reach to be below a certain value

-Skill nerfs as a result of the Reach system:j
+Skill nerfs as a result of the Reach system:
 - **Gash** now has 0% additional Hitchance (down from 5%)
 - **Hook** now has 0% additional Hitchance (down from 10%)
 - **Impale** now has 0% additional Hitchance (down from 10%)